 Because rear wheels are more complicated to build, my directions focus

 on them with occasional comments for front ones.
-If you’re using
+If you’re reusing

-old hubs, inspect the spoke holes.
-On some models every other
+hubs, inspect the spoke holes.
+On some older hub models every other

 hole is countersunk.
-If so, install the spokes so that the bend (not the head)
+If so, install the spokes so that the bend (not

+you.
 Insert one of the shorter rear spokes into any hole in the rear

 Looking at the 2 rim holes straddling the valve hole, determine which